The 7 Most Alkaline Rich Foods: But What Does a “Serve” of Each ACTUALLY Look Like?

 Simple as that.

 - Work SMART Not HARD – This is based on the ‘Minimum Effective Dose’ principle Tim Ferriss teaches, and influenced by Pareto’s 80/20 rule.
 I believe that you will get 80% of the benefit from 20% of your activities.
 This again comes back to not trying to be perfect.
 Using 20% of the effort you can get 80% of the benefit.
 Of course, this is not 100% of the benefit, but it would take the extra 80% of effort to get that remaining 20% of benefit!
-Make sense?!Now, once you’ve mastered the core stuff to get you that 80% of benefit you can fine tune and step-by-step add and improve, but for now just focus on mastering the core principles.And in case you’re wondering, these core principles are those that I teach in my 3-part free Alkaline Diet Beginners Guide you can access by signing up at the top of this page.
+Make sense?!Now, once you’ve mastered the core stuff to get you that 80% of benefit you can fine tune and step-by-step add and improve, but for now just focus on mastering the core principles.And in case you’re wondering, these core principles are those that I teach in my 14-Days to Alkaline online training coming up this week right here.

 Alkaline Food Serves: The Background